-Creating buyer personas and audience segments beforehand helps you create personalized post-click experiences for each audience segment, which can generate more conversions.
+Creating buyer personas and audience segments beforehand helps you create personalized post-click landing pages for each audience segment, which can generate more conversions.
 In the end, an optimized experience from start to finish, makes a CTA button click (i.e. the conversion) very likely.

-One thing is clear: an optimized post-click experience is necessary for turning ad clicks into conversions.
+One thing is clear: an optimized post-click landing page is necessary for turning ad clicks into conversions.
 The question then becomes why has post-click marketing lagged behind while the pre-click experience dominates all the attention?

 Why does the pre-click experience get all the attention?